 Grand Total: $1,970-$2,030

 *Prices on PC components change on a daily basis.
-Click here to check current pricing
+Click here for the most up-to-date pricing.

 Have A Different Budget?
 Check These Guides for More Options